ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 ### Cancel work and clean up all resources in a disposable

-When implementing a signal with the [+create:][RACSignal] method, you can add disposables to the subscriber's [-disposable][RACSubscriber] property.
+When implementing a signal with the [+create:][RACSignal] method, you can add disposables to the subscriber's [disposable][RACSubscriber] property.
 Taking advantage of this you should:

  * As soon as it is convenient, gracefully cancel any in-progress work that was